chrisemunt/tcp-netx/README.md

           [, ErrorCode: <code>]
        }

-If the operation was successful, the *ok flag* will be set to *true*.
+If the operation is successful, the *ok flag* will be set to *true*.
 Otherwise, the *ok flag* will be set to *false* and error information will be returned in the *ErrorMessage* and *ErrorCode* fields.

 #### Write to the Server